Approximating the coefficients of the Bessel functions: Introduction

 \subsection{Paper organization}

 In \Cref{sec:def}, we define the Dunkl operators and notation regarding partitions and noncrossing partitions.
 In \Cref{sec:intro_graded}, we introduce the setting of applying a graded ring of operators to a graded vector field and in \Cref{sec:invertible}, we define the notion of an invertible graded ring of operators.
 Afterwards, in \Cref{sec:bijection}, we discuss a representation of invertible graded rings of operators as sequences of invertible matrices and connect the framework introduced in \Cref{sec:intro_graded} to the Dunkl operators.
 In Sections \ref{sec:a}, \ref{sec:bc}, and \ref{sec:d}, we discuss the leading order terms of the Dunkl bilinear form and prove \Cref{thm:main} for the $A^{N-1}$, $BC^N$, and $D^N$ root systems, respectively.
 Following this, in \Cref{sec:bessel_coeff}, we determine the asymptotics of the coefficients of the terms of the Bessel functions that are homogeneous with a fixed degree.
-In \Cref{sec:applications}, we discuss applications of the results of this paper and in \Cref{sec:combinatorics}, we present combinatorial expressions for the Dunkl bilinear form.
-In \Cref{sec:odd_ab}, we analyze a special case of the leading order terms of the Dunkl bilinear form for the $A^{N-1}$ and $BC^N$ root systems.
+In \Cref{sec:applications}, we discuss applications of the results of this paper.
+Following this, in \Cref{sec:combinatorics}, we present combinatorial expressions for the Dunkl bilinear form.